nickoala/telepot/README.md

 <a id="async"></a>
 ## Async Version (Python 3.4.2 or newer)

+#### To all Async Version Users
+I am going to stop supporting Python 3.4 on around May 31<sup>th</sup>, 2016. **Async support will start at Python 3.5.1.** All `@asyncio.coroutine` and `yield from` currently in the library will be changed to the keywords `async` and `await` in the future.
+Main reason for the change is that **it is much easier to ensure closing of connection using `async with`**, which is not available in Python 3.4.
+Let's all move with the times, and not get bogged down by the past.

+Currently, telepot's async version already works with Python 3.5.1.

+**This announcement only concerns telepot's async version.
+Traditional version is not affected.**

+---

 Everything discussed so far assumes traditional Python.
 That is, network operations are blocking; if you want to serve many users at the same time, some kind of threads are usually needed.
 Another option is to use an asynchronous or event-driven framework, such as [Twisted](http://twistedmatrix.com/).